Part 7·7.3·14 min read

 How does experience change the brain?
 How do you remember a phone number for 30 seconds but remember your first day of school for 50 years?
 Why do some memories form instantly while others require repetition?
-The answers lie in synaptic plasticity — the ability of synaptic connections to change their strength based on activity patterns.
+The answers lie in plasticity — the ability of connections to change their strength based on activity patterns.

 Plasticity is the mechanistic bridge between neural activity and learned behavior.
 It is also the molecular basis for the computational power of neural circuits: a fixed-weight network can only implement functions encoded in its initial wiring; a plastic network can learn.